PROFILE: Remigijus Zemaitaitis, Lithuania's new radical-right leader

 A new populist champion has burst onto the Lithuanian political scene, shaking up what has otherwise been a rather listless campaign ahead of this weekend’s general election.

 Remigijus Zemaitaitis, a 42-year-old straight-talking lawyer, has barnstormed around the country, propelling his new Nemuno Ausra (The Dawn of the River Neman) party into second place, according to opinion polls.
-This could give him the the trump card in the formation of a new government, although nearly all the traditional parties have said they will not enter into coalition talks with him.
+This could give him the trump card in the formation of a new government, although nearly all the traditional parties have said they will not enter into coalition talks with him.

 Zemaitaitis won a surprising 11 per cent in the presidential election in May, putting him in third place in what he says was an “amazing result”.
-Since then he has hardened and popularised his rhetoric and now appears to have a chance of building a significant radical right force in Lithuanian politics for the first time, on the lines of Estonia’s EKRE.
+Since then, he has hardened and popularised his rhetoric and now appears to have a chance of building a significant radical right force in Lithuanian politics for the first time, on the lines of Estonia’s EKRE.

 “He [Zemaitaitis] has certainly got God‘s gifts – great eloquence and affinity, i.e. being liked by many people from all walks of life, rare qualities among today’s Lithuanian politicians,” Vytautas Dumbliauskas, associate professor at Mykolas Romeris University, told bne IntelliNews.

 “By profession he is a lawyer and is able to expostulate complex issues in an understandable language, so my impression is he has expanded his supporter base from blue-collar folks to the educated,” Dumbliauskas says.
-He forecasts that the Zemaitaitis party will bag up to 15 of the 141 mandates in the new parliament.
+He forecasts that the Zemaitaitis party will bag up to 15 of the 141 seats in the new parliament.

 But critics also point to his alleged anti-semitism and his scepticism towards Ukraine and Lithuania’s Western allies as potential risks for Lithuania’s democracy.